Docu-drama with animation

 Taliya Finkel (Director/Producer)

-My name is Talya Finkel, and I have been a documentary filmmaker for over 20 years.
-My films have been broadcast on television, shown major film festivals, and won awards.
+Finkel have been a documentary filmmaker for over 20 years.
+Her films have been broadcast on television, shown major film festivals, and won awards.

-I heard of Dr. Helmy for the very first time in 2014, and his story fascinated me.
+Finkel heard of Dr. Helmy for the very first time in 2014, and his story fascinated her.
 The Egyptian doctor risked his own life to shelter a 15-year-old Jewish girl during World War II in Berlin.

 This is a story of a man true to his values, who dared to stand against the evil around him during humanity’s darkest hour of history.